Nucleon Short-Range Correlations and High-Momentum Dynamics: Implications on the Equation of State of Dense Matter: SRC-HMT Impacts on Heavy-ion Reactions or Scattering Experiments

 Extending these ideas to neutron-deficient Ni isotopes ($^{48,50,52,54,56,58}$Ni+$^{58}$Ni at 400\,MeV/nucleon)\cite{Guo24PRC}, SRCs induced by the tensor force in the isosinglet neutron-proton channel were incorporated via an extended Thomas--Fermi approximation (ETF$^+$)\cite{Cai16b} for the nucleon kinetic-energy density, producing a neutron skin in momentum-space.
 The study\cite{Guo23PRC} using the Gogny-type approach revealed that the yield ratios of $R(\rm{n/p})$ from different Ni projectiles follows a negative exponential trend with proton skin thickness, while inclusion of the neutron skin in $k$-space reduces the attenuation of the yield ratio.
 This underscores the need to account for both SRCs and neutron skins in momentum-space when deducing proton skin thickness from isotopic comparisons.
 Moreover, the $N/Z$ dependence of $R(\rm{n/p})$ in the gas phase at projectile-like mid-rapidity effectively reflects the surface properties of neutron-deficient nuclei, making it a useful observable for studying nuclear surface features near the $\beta$-stability line.
 Specifically, in FIG.\,\ref{fig_Guo24-Rnp}, the top $x$-axis shows the dependence of $R(\rm{n/p})$ on proton-skin thickness $\Delta R_{\rm{pn}}$ (in $r$-space) for cases with and without the neutron skin in momentum ($k$) space.
 Both gas- and liquid-phase yield ratios decrease with increasing $\Delta R_{\rm{pn}}$, indicating that Ni projectiles with thicker proton skins produce smaller $R(\rm{n/p})$.
 This reflects the fact that projectile-like fragments originate mainly from the projectile portion of the overlap zone, so the yield ratios are close to the projectile's $N/Z$.
 For proton-rich isotopes, a thicker proton skin implies fewer neutrons, reducing $R(\rm{n/p})$.
 The yield ratios decrease approximately exponentially with $\Delta R_{\rm{pn}}$, and the attenuation is reduced when including the neutron skin in $k$-space, highlighting its importance when deducing proton-skin thicknesses from mid-rapidity $R(\rm{n/p})$ in peripheral collisions.

-Actually, the SRC-induced reduction of the kinetic symmetry energy relative to the FFG prediction significantly impacts the understanding of the origin of the symmetry energy and affects various isovector observables, such as the free n/p and $\pi^-/\pi^+$ ratios in heavy-ion collisions\cite{Hen15b,Hen15a,Li15PRC,Yong1,Yong2,Yong3,Yong4,Zhang19,ShenL22}.
+Actually, the SRC-induced reduction of the kinetic symmetry energy relative to the FFG prediction significantly impacts the understanding of the origin of the symmetry energy and affects various isovector observables in heavy-ion collisions\cite{Hen15b,Hen15a,Li15PRC,Yong1,Yong2,Yong3,Yong4,Zhang19,ShenL22,XBS25}, such as the free n/p and $\pi^-/\pi^+$ ratios.
 In transport simulations and phenomenological EOS constructions, it is customary to parameterize the symmetry energy as a sum of the FFG kinetic term and an interaction contribution:

 where $E_{\rm{sym}}^{\rm{kin,FFG}}(\rho)\approx 12.5(\rho/\rho_0)^{2/3}\equiv E^{\rm{kin}}_{\rm{sym}}(\rho)$, $S_0$ is the total symmetry energy at $\rho_0$, and $\gamma$ is a parameter to be extracted from isospin-sensitive observables.
 The conventional use of $E_{\rm{sym}}^{\rm{kin,FFG}}(\rho_0)\approx 12.5$\,MeV is questioned, particularly in heavy-ion simulations, since only the nucleon symmetry potential (corresponding to the potential part of the symmetry energy) enters the transport equations directly, see, e.g., Ref. \cite{Li:1997rc}.
 Under fixed $S_0$, the choice of kinetic symmetry energy affects the extracted $\gamma$ from data fitting.
 Current experimental constraints near and below $\rho_0$ do not restrict the division of the total symmetry energy, see FIG.\,\ref{Esym-eta}.
 To account for possible reductions of kinetic symmetry energy, a phenomenological factor $\eta$ can be introduced: